lrsjng/h5ai/README.md

 This will install fQuery and its command line tool `makejs`.
 Run `makejs --help` to see if everything worked fine.

-To clone and build the project run the following commands:
+To clone and build the project run the following commands.
+You'll find a new directory `build` including the processed files.

     > git clone git://github.com/lrsjng/h5ai.git
     > cd h5ai
     > makejs

-Run `makejs -t` to list all possible targets.
+To create an fresh zipball run

+    > makejs release

 ## Changelog